hwdsl2/setup-ipsec-vpn/README.md

 For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/compute/docs/networking#firewalls" target="_blank">GCE</a>), open UDP ports 500 & 4500, and TCP port 22 (for SSH).

-If your server has a custom SSH port (not 22) or other services, edit IPTables rules in the script before using.
+If your server uses a custom SSH port (not 22) or runs other services, edit IPTables rules in the scripts before using.
+Or edit these files after install and reboot: `/etc/iptables.rules`, `/etc/iptables/rules.v4` and/or `/etc/sysconfig/iptables`.

 The scripts will backup existing config files before making changes, with `.old-date-time` suffix.